-At the end of World War II Paul C. Beck left his job as chief metallurgist for Alcoa Casting Division in Cleveland, Ohio to become an independent consultant for producers of high-quality aluminum alloy castings.
+At the end of World War II, Paul C. Beck left his job as chief metallurgist for Alcoa Casting Division in Cleveland, Ohio to become an independent consultant for producers of high-quality aluminum alloy castings.
 By 1950 he recognized the need for higher quality raw materials and subsequently built and ran an aluminum smelter in Mentor, Ohio.

 Paul Beck retired in 1973 and grandson Scott W. Beck joined Gerald in 1978 after completing training as a metallurgical technician.
 Scott was instrumental in expanding Beck Aluminum’s territory throughout Ohio, Michigan, Indiana and Canada.

-In 1985 Gerald’s second son, Bryan C. Beck, joined the family business.
-Throughout the 80s and 90s Beck Aluminum continued to experience territorial growth.
+In 1985, Gerald’s second son, Bryan C. Beck, joined the family business.
+Throughout the 1980s and 90s Beck Aluminum continued to experience territorial growth.
 This expansion included all of the United States east of the Mississippi River, Canada and Mexico.
 The company continued to prosper by responding to changes in the aluminum marketplace.
 The automotive industry, in particular, began utilizing more recycled scrap and secondary ingot in the production of their vehicles.

-MAYFIELD HEIGHTS, OHIO, November 1, 2016 — Beck Aluminum Alloys, Ltd. ("Beck Aluminum") announced that it has closed on the sale of certain assets of its manufacturing business to Real Alloy Recycling, Inc. Due to the breadth of specialty alloys and geographical diversity Beck Aluminum and Real Alloy shared very few customers.
-With the combination of Real Alloy's proven operational ability and Beck Aluminum's strength in marketing aluminum to the foundry and die cast industries the deal is expected to be accretive to both.
-Beck Aluminum will continue to service existing customers while building and developing new secondary alloy sales for the 21 Real Alloy plant locations in North America.
+The Company’s recycling business grew and it eventually had 3 plants located in Lebanon, PA, Houston, TX and Mount Pleasant, WI.
+On November 1, 2016, Beck Aluminum sold its manufacturing business to Real Alloy Recycling, Inc. Due to the breadth of specialty alloys and geographical diversity Beck Aluminum and Real Alloy shared very few customers.
+With the combination of Real Alloy's proven operational ability and Beck Aluminum's strength in marketing aluminum to the foundry and die cast industries the transaction made sense for both companies.
+Beck Aluminum continues to service customers while building and developing new secondary alloy sales for the 21 Real Alloy plant locations in North America.